landelare/ue5coro/Docs/Awaiters.md

 UE5Coro::WhenAny and WhenAll let you combine any type of co_awaitable objects into one that resumes the coroutine when one or all of them have completed.

+UE5Coro::Race behaves like WhenAny, but it can only take TCoroutines (including implicitly-converted FAsyncCoroutines), and the first coroutine to complete will cancel the others.

 When multiple types of awaiters are mixed, it's unspecified whose system will resume - for example:
 ```cpp